kbylander/wordle_knower/README.md

     and the game goes on.

-Note that the script can be optimised drastically to improve computation time, also not fully tested for bugs.

 Swedish dictionary at:
 https://github.com/titoBouzout/Dictionaries/blob/master/Swedish.dic

 English dictionary:
 https://github.com/dwyl/english-words/blob/master/words.txt

+Note that the script can be optimised drastically to improve computation time, also not fully tested for bugs.
+Also if time given, print final list of word sorted on word or charachter frequency of given language.